-His research focuses on (early) modern European elite and intellectual cultures, cultural landscape, heritage and identity politics, the cultural roots and postwar memory of the Holocaust, and Europe's competing memories iafter 1989 and the EUs eastwards enlargements.
-In close collaboration with experts of different disciplines he also co-organized a substantial number of international conferences, such as The Challenge of Heritage (Amsterdam 2002), The Dynamics of War, Heritage, Memory and Remembrance (Amsterdam 2007), The Archaeology of Terrorscapes (Helsinki 2012), Competing Memories (Amsterdam, 2013), and Heritage, Tourism and Hospitality (Amsterdam 2015).
-He published around 100 publications and has been invited approximately to some 200 lectures and keynote talks.
+Van der Laarse's research focuses roughly on two domains: Power, Culture and Elites, and Heritage, Memory and Conflict.
+He published around 150 book, article and webpublications and has been invited approximately to some 200 lectures and keynote talks, and co-organized also a substantial number of international conferences such as The Challenge of Heritage (Amsterdam 2002), The Dynamics of War, Heritage, Memory and Remembrance (Amsterdam 2007), The Archaeology of Terrorscapes (Helsinki 2012), Competing Memories (Amsterdam 2013), and Heritage, Tourism and Hospitality (Amsterdam 2015).

-Van der Laarse is member of the advisory boards of several historical and heritage journals, organizations and museums, such as Virtus.
-Yearbook of the History of Nobility, the Heritage of War program of the Ministry of VWS, Theme Year 2012 of the Historical Country House Foundation, Amsterdam Museum, Dutch Castle Foundation (NKS), Rijksgebouwendienst, UvA Heritage Division, the Memorial Centers Camp Westerbork, Camp Amersfoort and National Monument Vught, and trustee of Paradox Foundation (photography and new media productions) that also collaborates in the Terrorscapes project.
-He chairs the Huizinga working group Heritage, Tourism and Identity, and the scientific advisory board of the Westerbork Archaeological Research Project, a cooperative project of Memorial Camp Westerbork, CLUE and RAAP which will become part of a European collaboration.
-He is consulted as a heritage expert by many Dutch and foreign city and memorial museums, media programs and cultural initiatives, such as the AVRO radio 1 serial Dadererfgoed (perpetrator's heritage, 2008) and the curating city's project Museumtraject Mechelen (2013).
-Together with archaeologist Caroline Sturdy Colls and Ivar Schute he took part in the Furneaux and Edgar productions Unearthing Treblinka (Channel 5, 2013) and Treblinkla: Hitler's Killing Machine (Smithsonnian TV, 2014) on the discovery of the Treblinka gas chambers, and discussed with Schute his ground-breaking discovery of the Sobibor gas chambers for Radio 5.
-Van der Laarse presented the ICOMOS-UK Annual Christmas Lecture 2014 in London, the Utrecht Studium Generale in 2017, the 4th Heritage Forum of Central Europe 2017, and currently on the EU's challenges of Collaboration and Conflict at the Ernst Strüngmann Forum at the Frankfurt Institute of Advanced Studies 2021-2022.
+During the past decade Van der Laarse was member of the advisory boards of several museums and heritage organisations, and he is trustee of the Paradox Foundation (photography and new media productions).
+He co-initated the Westerbork Archaeological Research Project (2012) a cooperative project of Memorial Camp Westerbork, CLUE-VU and RAAP as part of a wider Holocaust archaeology collaboration, and is also consulted as a heritage expert by many Dutch and foreign city and memorial museums, media programs and cultural initiatives, such as the AVRO radio 1 serial Dadererfgoed (perpetrator's heritage, 2008) and the curating city's project Museumtraject Mechelen (2013).
+Together with archaeologist Caroline Sturdy Colls and Ivar Schute he took part in the Furneaux and Edgar productions Unearthing Treblinka (Channel 5, 2013) and Treblinkla: Hitler's Killing Machine (Smithsonnian TV, 2014) on the discovery of the Treblinka gas chambers, and he is also regularly asked for expert interviews like on the Zwangsarbeit website of CEDIS FU Berlin (2014), and public lectures, such as the ICOMOS-UK Annual Christmas Lecture 2014 in London, the Utrecht Studium Generale in 2017, the 4th Heritage Forum of Central Europe 2017, and currently on the EU's challenges of Collaboration and Conflict at the Ernst Strüngmann Forum at the Frankfurt Institute of Advanced Studies 2021-2022.

-Van der Laarse teaches at the UvA, VUA, and Huizinga institute, supervises internships, supervises tutorials and BA honours and MA theses, and PhD research on heritage and memory, museology and landscape studies, terrorscapes, competing memories and conflict heritage.
+Van der Laarse teaches at the UvA and VU University in Amsterdam, and supervises internships, tutorials, BA honours and MA theses, and PhD research on heritage and memory, cultural studies, museology and landscape studies, terrorscapes, competing memories and conflict heritage.
 See the Courses tab for more information.

 Prof. dr. R. van der Laarse

 Most of my teaching is related to the heritage and memory (dual) master programs at the UvA and VU University of Amsterdam.
-I am also supervising tutorials, BA honors, and MA theses on heritage and memory theory, museology and site analyses (ethnographic, semantic, visual, spatial, forensic, and digital turns), European terrorscapes and competing memories, focusing on themes like landscapes of power and landscapes of memory, aristocracy and elite cultures, purity and modernity, war heritage and Holocaust memory, conflict heritage and heritage of conflict, spatial-digital mapping and experience design, authenticity and identity, commodification and uses/abuses of the past, heritagescapes and memoryscapes.
+I am also supervising tutorials, BA honors, and MA theses on heritage and memory studies, cultural history and cultural studies, focusing on themes like European terrorscapes and competing memories, landscapes of power, elites and aristocracy, purity and modernity, war heritage and Holocaust memory, conflict heritage and heritage of conflict, spatial-digital mapping and experience design, authenticity and identity, commodification and uses/abuses of the past, heritagescapes and memoryscapes.